 Multicultural interests: As a therapist, I ascribe to the Multicultural Orientation (MCO) Framework to attend to clients’ salient cultural identities and experiences within the therapeutic relationship.

 Training Background: PhD in Counseling Psychology, University of Iowa, 2016

 Clinical Interest: I believe that therapy is a wonderful space to explore oneself and receive support around any number of stressors, and that space for healing and self-growth should absolutely be available to everyone regardless of location or financial means.

 Multicultural interest: Unique mental health needs in rural communities

-I value the diversity clients bring to therapy, and strive to approach differences with humility and openness.
-I recognize harm caused by oppression and marginalization, and commit to the ongoing work of understanding the impact of my own biases and privilege.
-I am particularly interested in experiences and issues for people in rural Iowa, and am committed to advocating for social justice and equity for clients of every race, ethnicity, gender identity and expression, sexual orientation, immigration status, socioeconomic status, religious/spiritual identity, and ability status.
+Clients have shared I provide a blend of warmth and honesty with an appropriate sense of humor.
+I value the diversity clients bring to therapy and strive to approach differences with humility and openness.
+I am particularly interested in the experiences and issues for people in rural Iowa and am committed to advocating for equity for all clients.

 The Iowa Health Resources and Services Administration (HRSA) Behavioral Health Workforce Education and Training (BHWET) program is intended to train future psychologists to treat the complex mental and behavioral health needs of Iowa and the nation’s rural populations.
 The Integrating Behavioral Health into Rural Medicine project supplements and complements ongoing Counseling Psychology training efforts and provides new field experiences and practicum opportunities for CP doctoral students to provide mental and behavioral health care to underserved populations living in rural areas.